Skip to content

 bash: # Default safe commands

-bash: [] # No commands allowed
+bash: [] # Disable all commands

 bash: ["echo", "ls", "git status"] # Specific commands only